Chinatown community optimistic but ‘very nervous’ as Lunar New Year approaches - The San Francisco Examiner

 “I see a lot more foot traffic than last year, but normally my revenue would be double in January and February than what it is in a normal month,” she said.

-This year, the Omicron surge has forced them to revert back to a takeout-only menu.
-The Lees have also cut the restaurant’s hours, operate six days a week instead of seven and go for hours without having even a single customer walk into the door some days.
+This year, the omicron surge has forced them to revert back to a takeout-only menu.
+The Lees have also cut the restaurant’s hours, operating six days a week instead of seven, and go for hours without having even a single customer walk into the door some days.

 “It’s very depressing.
 It’s very sad that we cannot host these events,” said Kathy Lee.
 “What else can be done, and what other options do we have?
 We were hoping that with the new year we would be able to move forward and make this a time to celebrate.”